shakti230/Project2018/README.md

 (Ref: https://www.kaggle.com/danalexandru/simple-analysis-of-iris-dataset)
 Diagonal values and upper triangle are ignored.
 This outlines:
-a high positive correlation between Petal Width and Peta lLength (0.96) a high positive correlation between PetalLength and SepalLength (0.87) a high positive correlation between PetalWidth and SepalLength (0.81)
+- a high positive correlation between Petal Width and Petal Length (0.96)
+- a high positive correlation between Petal Length and Sepal Length (0.87)
+- a high positive correlation between Petal Width and Sepal Length (0.81)

 We can observe correlations between these main attributes: Petal Width, Petal Length and Sepal Length: